slych87/Programming-in-JavaScript.-To-do-list.-Adding-removing-searching.-To-do-list.-Dodawanie-Usuwanie/README.md

 # Programming-in-JavaScript.-To-do-list.-Adding-removing-searching.-To-do-list.-Dodawanie-Usuwanie
 Programming in JavaScript.
 To do list.
 Adding, removing, searching.
 (To do list.
 Dodawanie, Usuwanie, wyszukiwanie.)

+This is the site created at the end of the course.
+I put it on github to show what knowledge I have about JavaScript.

 To do list.
 User manual.
 Enter the text and press enter.